Women in Yemen: Discriminatory laws

 Women in Yemen are also subjected to violence through the institutionalization of discriminatory laws.
 Article 42 of the Crimes and Punishment Law No 12 (1994) amounts a woman's blood money (diya) as half of a man's, effectively devaluing the female's life to half as much as a man's.
 In the incident of unintended killing, law identifies a compensation for killing a male, of one million Yemeni Rial (YR), which is around US$5,000.
 However, female victims' families are compensated half that amount with only 500,000YR, which is US$2,500.

-Amendments to other laws in the late 1990s, further lowered the status of Yemeni women.
+Amendments to other laws in the late 1990s further lowered the status of Yemeni women.
 For example, in the 1992 version of the Personal Status Law, the minimum age for marriage was 15, however, in the 1998 amendment, the wording was replaced with general terms, which ultimately amounted to the legalisation of marriage contracts for minors.
 Under Article No. 15 of the current Personal Status law, it is stated that marriage to a "little girl" is valid, unless she is not ready for sex.
 What the article is conveying, is that girls under 15, may be forced to marry, if they are ready to engage in sexual relations.
 On that, the law disregards the fact that, despite the physical and psychological capability to engage in sexual relations, decision to do so should be a personal one, and should depend on the wishes of each individual woman.
 Personal Status Law also enables marital rape and domestic violence.
 For example, Article 40 as revised in 1998, provides that a woman must be obedient to her husband.
 In doing so, Article 40 does not allow a woman to leave her home without her husband's permission.
 The husband is also allowed to have sexual relations with his wife, whenever he pleases, and she should allow that in return.

 Human rights

 The international community has recognized that violence against women is a violation of women's human rights, their bodily integrity, and their sexual and reproductive rights.
 It is also acknowledged that promotion of women's rights is a means to ensure sustainable development.
 The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) 1979 imposes legally binding duties to eliminate discrimination against women and ensure equality between women and men.

 Allegations of violence and sexual abuse in Yemen have been reported by the Office of the United Nations High Commissioner for Human Rights (OHCHR).
-In July 2015, OHCHR visited Thawra hospital in Sana'a reported on alleged cases of raped inflicted on internally displaced persons.
+In July 2015, OHCHR visited Thawra hospital in Sana'a reported on alleged cases of rape inflicted on internally displaced persons.
 In February 2016, an OHCHR monitor visited the women's central prison in Sana'a, where four victims reported that they had been blindfolded during their capture and subjected to electric shocks.